geoffrey-diederichs/Learning_maldev/Ciphers/XOR_cipher/README.md

 First modify <MESSAGE_TO_REPLACE> inside the code (the programs can also take shellcodes as inputs as shown below), and enter a key by modifying <KEY_TO_REPLACE>.
 Then run the program.
 Since this is a symmetric-key algorithm, running this program once more using the output (with the same key) will give you the initial message.

+These programs will give you 3 outputs :
+- the number of bytes in the result
+- the result in bytes
+- the result in utf-8 or ascii encoding (which will frequently be nonsense)

 # Example

 We're going to use the python program to encode the message <MESSAGE_TO_REPLACE> using the key <KEY_TO_REPLACE>.
 Then we'll take the output and decode it using the C program :